 Introduction

 In Object-Oriented Programming (OOP), classes and objects are the foundation of everything.
-Understanding these two concepts clearly will make the rest of OOP much easier to learn.
+Once you understand these two concepts clearly, learning advanced OOP topics like constructors, inheritance, and polymorphism becomes much easier.

 What is a Class in PHP?